neumino/neumino.github.io/movies.md

-### News of the World
+### Jumanji: Level One
-*Released on 2020-12-25, vote average 8.8*
+*Released on 2020-12-31, vote average 10*

-A Texan traveling across the wild West bringing the news of the world to local townspeople, agrees to help rescue a young girl who was kidnapped.
+Set in 1869, two children receive a mysterious game after their father goes missing in the jungles of Africa.
+They unravel both the secret of their father’s disappearance and the origin of Jumanji.
+See how it all began.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/F8auVKAgyHI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/UjN_FPK-7T0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>